lineality/project_areas_for_project_and_product_management/README.md

 #### Project Areas & Problem-Examples
 #### v17
-1. Process: Workflow Type, STEM Integration & Data-Definitions, Values, Agenda, Methods, Policies (including for predictable issues problems and collapse elements: scope-churn, panic-halting, planning-blackout), Coordinated Decisions, (Data/System)Ecology: Collapse & Productivity (default option: Agile, Kahneman-Tversky, Definition-Studies)
+1. Process: Workflow Type, STEM Integration & Data-Definitions, Values, Agenda, Methods, Policies (including for predictable issues problems and collapse elements: scope-churn, panic-halting, planning-blackout), Coordinated Decisions, (Data/System)Ecology: Collapse & Productivity (default option: Agile, Kahneman-Tversky, Definition-Studies), for macro: Mapping/Modeling, Strategizing, Navigating, Decision-making, forming conclusions, planning, initiative-taking, leadership, etc.
 - process/policy areas may be seen as preventable-predictable-collapse-areas; each is an area of preventable mistakes that are not automatically self-preventing and that must be deliberately prevented.
 Problems that are not automatically visible or understandable can repeat indefinitely.
 Using process and policy can significantly help prevent and navigate recurring problems that are not automatically visible.
 - not accounting for different workflows (e.g. frontend, backend, data-science, production machine-learning, R&D, test-reporting, etc.) will lead to delays and failures that should not have occurred.
 In the absence of communication and learning, these failures may be invisible and repeat indefinately because they are not seen and understood.

 2. Schedule: (Duration; Start date; Iteration Interval)
 - timelines that need to be short but are never articulated or planned for are unlikely to usually spontaneously match the needed short scale planning needs.
 - timelines that need to be long but are never articulated or planned for are unlikely to usually spontaneously match the needed long scale planning needs.
-- undiscussed timelines risk being indeterminate, fickle, and unpredictably changing for no apparent reason, raising the liability of churn and repeatedly returning to square one.
+-- undiscussed timelines risk being indeterminate, fickle, and unpredictably changing for no apparent reason, raising the liability of churn and repeatedly returning to square one.
 - laxity about and absence of schedule fitness will increase the likelihood of standard, common, entirely predictable basic schedule problems, including:
--- putting first steps such as planning, brainstorming and early drafts at or towards the end of the timeline -- not scheduling planning time
+-- sequence errors: putting first steps such as planning, brainstorming and early drafts at or towards the end of the timeline; putting end-steps first
+-- not scheduling planning time
 -- not using planning time
--- miscalculating durations
+-- not scheduling feedback and use of feedback
+-- not using feedback time feedback
+-- brittle-schedule: not accounting for predictable delays -- best-case-scheduling: between a best-case, expected-case, and worst-cast schedule, only considering the best-case -- miscalculating durations
 -- ignoring scheduled timelines
 -- refusing to communicate about schedules
--- trying to force others to stop asking and talking about schedules -- replacing schedules
--- having indeterminate schedule plans
+-- trying to force others to stop asking and talking about schedules -- having indeterminate schedule plans
 -- having simultaneous paradoxical schedules plans
 -- using nihilistic disinformation to discredit the value, function, and meaning of a schedule